Crosa, Piedmont

 Crosa is a frazione of the comune of Lessona, in the Province of Biella in the Italian region Piedmont, located about 70 km northeast of Turin and about 12 km northeast of Biella.
-As of 31 December 2004, it had a population of 332 and an area of 1.0 km2.
+Until December 31, 2015, it was an autonomous municipality with 354 inhabitants and an area of 1.0 km2.

 From 1 January 2016 Crosa was absorbed by the neighbouring municipality of Lessona.

 As an autonomous comune Crosa bordered the following municipalities: Casapinta, Cossato, Lessona, Strona.